Many people contemplate going to university in their later years, but are often held back from doing so due to concerns about the cost.

 Beware of paying fees upfront

-If you are looking to study in your later years, you need to think carefully before deciding to pay for you fees upfront.
+If you are looking to study in your later years, you need to think carefully before deciding to pay your fees upfront.

-Crucially, if you graduate but never earn above the repayment threshold of £21,000 during your working life, you will not be required to pay your loans back.
+Crucially, if you graduate but never earn above the repayment threshold during your working life, you will not be required to pay your loans back.

 Equally, if you retire before paying your loan back in full, there is a good chance your pension will not exceed the threshold beyond which repayments are required.
 This could mean you are not liable for the full amount.